 Rock Climbing – Grouped by grade and experience level, campers entering 2nd – 7th grades climb at local recreation areas every day of the session.
 They practice scaling local crags where they learn climbing technique, proper use of gear, commands, and climbing history.

-Rock Climbing Level II – Campers from 4th – 7th grade Campers bring their climbing skills up a notch in this level II camp, tackling higher grades and different rock types.
+Advanced Rock Climbing – Campers from 4th – 7th grade Campers bring their climbing skills up a notch in this level II camp, tackling higher grades and different rock types.
 Campers climb every day of the session at this single sport camp.

 Please visit the website page for your camp location to learn more about the climbing sites we’ll travel to.